 James Gritter, a social worker who was a pioneer in the transition from closed to open adoptions, gathers the stories of seventeen couples who tell of their experience with open adoption, ranging from occasional contact, to sharing the birth experience, and their lives beyond.
 While each relationship has its unique qualities there are also many common threads in these emotion-filled and often complex family stories.
 Published 20 years ago , this book still has relevance for families today.

 Based on in-depth interviews, this book profiles a diverse group of men "who have fathered a child whom they are not parenting" including, but not only, through adoption.
 Common issues emerge in their often painful stories: grief, regret and shame, damage to self-esteem and subsequent relationships, and lasting feelings for the child.
 Besides the emotional cost to the birthfather, Mason also examines the impact of shutting out birthfathers on adoptive parents and children.

 Download and print our Adoption Application.

 Adoption ProgramsFOR OVER 100 YEARS, SPENCE-CHAPIN HAS BEEN committed to the idea that all children deserve a permanent home.
 In that time, we have placed over 20,000 children with loving families.

-Spence-Chapin promotes equal opportunity for all clients by complying with local, state and federal laws and regulations.
-We do not exclude, deny applicants, or otherwise discriminate on the basis of race, ancestry, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, disability, citizenship, military service obligation, veteran status or any other basis protected by federal, state or local laws.
-Our policies and practices are intended to ensure that all clients are treated equally.
+Spence-Chapin promotes equal opportunity for all clients.
+We do not exclude, deny applicants, or otherwise discriminate on any basis - our policies and practices are intended to ensure that all clients are treated equally.

 As you start your adoption journey, know that Spence-Chapin's team of experienced social workers will be there for you to provide guidance, education and emotional support throughout the process.